Uterine Fibroid Treatment Options in Houston, Texas

 There are several different options for treating your uterine fibroids and related symptoms, which can include heavy bleeding, cramping, incontinence, and infertility.
-Many women find that their fibroid symptoms and worrying about the fibroid, like worrying the fibroid will continue to grow or that they may experience future health problems, make treatment necessary and beneficial.
-Be sure to talk with your gynecologist and interventional radiologist in Houston to learn about the benefits of uterine fibroid embolization.
+Many women find that their fibroid symptoms will continue to worsen as their fibroid grows larger, or that they may experience future health problems caused by these non-cancerous tumors.
+Interventional treatment is necessary to effectively treat these issues before they begin to interefere with everyday activities and the woman's overall quality of life.
+Be sure to talk with an interventional radiologist in Houston to learn about the benefits of uterine fibroid embolization.

-Dr. Fox and Dr. Hardee have extensive experience treating fibroids and symptoms using a non-surgical approach.
-Schedule a consultation with our fibroid specialists at our Bellaire or Katy fibroid center.
+Dr. Fox and Dr. Hardee have extensive experience in treating fibroids and their many painful symptoms using a non-surgical approach.
+Schedule a consultation with our fibroid specialists at our Houston, Katy, or Sugar Land facilities today.

 Is UFE Right for Me?